Chromodyne/anomaly_level_mod/readme.txt

 =INSTALLATION=
 ==============

-    1. Extract the contents of the archive to your Anomaly install folder.
+    1. Extract the gamedata folder in the archive to your Anomaly installation directory.
     2. Enjoy!

 =========